rstudio/rstudio-conf-2022-program/big-shiny-apps/introducing-rhino-shiny-application-framework.md

 talk_id: 22080
 talk_slug: introducing-rhino-shiny-application-framework
 talk_type: regular
+talk_tags: [production, shiny, tool]
 session_slug: big-shiny-apps
-block: 4-8-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Introducing Rhino: Shiny application framework for enterprise
+talk_title: "Introducing Rhino: Shiny application framework for enterprise"
 # A short version of the title, suitable for small displays
 talk_title_short: Introducing Rhino
 # A link to your talk's materials, when ready